dls-controls/pvaPy/MartyNotes.md

 This is the class on which I spent a lot of time.
 * The doc strings for the Channel class has been changed.
 Take a look and see what You think.
-* Only putDouble and putString  have two python names.
+* Only putObject, putList, putDouble and putString  have two python names.
 Note that pvaccess.cpp also has two python names for putByte, etc.
-But only the put methods for string and double will be called.
+But the put method for all numeric scalar types will always call putDouble.

 examples - new for easypva